E-commerce

 Leadership

-The review cadence should remain realistic: a 30-minute meeting with a fixed agenda (new themes, decisions, open actions) often beats an overly long monthly committee.
+The review cadence must remain realistic: a 30-minute meeting with a fixed agenda (new topics, decisions, open actions) often beats a monthly committee that is too long.

 Step 4: Analyze and process

-Centralize feedback (spreadsheet, helpdesk, knowledge base) then code the verbatims (recurring themes).
-Cross qualitative and quantitative data: prioritize with an impact/effort or impact/risk matrix.
+Centralize feedback (spreadsheets, helpdesk, knowledge base) then code the verbatims (recurring themes).
+Cross qualitative and quantitative data: prioritize with an impact / effort or impact / risk matrix.
 Possible tools: pivot tables, BI, or qualitative coding (NVivo, ATLAS.ti) for large volumes.
-To go deeper into the thematic coding method, Nielsen Norman Group on thematic analysis provides useful benchmarks for structuring qualitative corpora.
+To go further into thematic coding methods, Nielsen Norman Group's article on thematic analysis provides useful guidance for structuring qualitative corpora.

 Area